No single-use: How to limit your plastic waste as a traveller in Japan

 Is there waste separation in Japan?

-While there is a noticeable lack of rubbish bins in public (apart from the recycling bins you may find next to vending machines), it doesn’t mean that all waste ends up in one big garbage bag.
+While there is a noticeable lack of rubbish bins in public (apart from the recycling bins you may find next to vending machines), this doesn’t mean that all waste ends up in one big garbage bag.
 Household waste is separated.
-Though the process is different in every city, and sadly not always followed in tourist accommodation.
+Sadly, the process is different in every city and not always followed in tourist accommodations.

 To give you an example, this is the waste separation and collection scheme applicable in the city of Sapporo (a dumbed-down English version was supplied at our short-term rental accommodation):